Pestle Analysis: Tracking Environment For New Business Opportunities

 Environmental degradation and transitions to renewable energy compel every company to address ecological factors.
 Because of this, firms must now engage in Corporate Social Responsibility (CSR).
 This PESTLE component is critical for specialist industries such as ecotourism, agriculture, and agribusiness.

-Environmental factors examine a business whether it directly impacts the environment.
+Environmental factors examine whether a business directly impacts the environment.

 PESTLE Analysis Process